ihortom/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/IP-lookups-enrichment-1-0-0.md

 }
 ```

-This example uses the free GeoLite2-City database hosted by Snowplow.
+This example uses the free GeoLiteCity database hosted by Snowplow.

 ### Data sources